davesmiths/imagefill/readme.md

 ###valign
 * top
-* middle or center (default) - aligns the middle of the image with the middle of the wrapper div
+* center (default) - aligns the image and wrapper centers
 * bottom
 * third - aligns the first third of the image with the first third of the wrapper div
 * -third - aligns the second third of the image with the second third of the wrapper div